-GCSE PHYSICAL EDUCATION
+GCSE PHYSICAL EDUCATION AWARDING BODY: CCEA COURSE OUTLINE

-Module / Unit Description Assessment Method and Duration Weighting (%) Component 1: Factors Underpinning Health and Performance You will study how your body systems work, how to maintain good health and how lifestyle decisions can affect health.
+Module / Unit Description Assessment Method Weighting (%) and Duration Component 1: Written Paper - 1hr 25% of overall Factors Underpinning Health and Performance 15mins qualification You will study how your body systems work, how to maintain good health and how lifestyle decisions can affect health.
 You will also study the active leisure industry.
-Written Paper - 1hr 15mins 25% of overall qualification Component 2: Developing Performance You will study physical fitness and its importance for health and for efficient and effective performances in your physical activities and sports.
+Component 2: Written Paper - 1hr 25% of overall Developing Performance 15mins qualification You will study physical fitness and its importance for health and for efficient and effective performances in your physical activities and sports.
 You will learn how to plan effective training programmes to develop physical fitness.
-Written Paper - 1hr 15mins 25% of overall qualification Component 3: Individual Performances in Physical Activities and Sports You must perform three physical activities or sports.
-An oral assessment also makes up the fourth activity.
-Teachers assess students' performances and CCEA moderate the assessment.
-50% of overall qualification
+Component 3: Teachers assess stu- 50% of overall Individual Performances in Physical Activities and dents' qualification Sports performances and You must perform three physical activities or sports.
+CCEA moderate the An oral assessment also makes up the fourth activity. assessment.